ergoplatform/ergodocs/docs/uses/collateral-mining.md

 As some of you know, I've been working on my own collateral-based mining pool.
-This will just be another option along with @mhs_sam's pool.
+This will just be another option, along with @mhs_sam's pool.
 I thought I would post my collateral box script here for public review, in case I've missed any obvious issues:
 ```
     {
       val poolReward = 67500000000L